trading-point/screenshot-testing-ios-demo/README.md

     |:---|:----|
     |`FB_REFERENCE_IMAGE_DIR`|`$(SOURCE_ROOT)/$(PROJECT_NAME)Tests/ReferenceImages`|
     |`IMAGE_DIFF_DIR`|`$(SOURCE_ROOT)/$(PROJECT_NAME)Tests/FailureDiffs`|

     ![](ENVIRONMETAL_VARIABLES.png)

-    Of course you can set any folder you want inside your project.
+    Of course you can set any folder you want inside your project, depending on where you want to save your Reference Images       that will be created from Screenshot Testing.

+#### Configuration:

+We have created some combination functions that takes care to test multiple devices and even multiple themes.
+With those configurations you will make sure that you cover Minor and Edge Cases that can strech your UI and also creating images can make a lot easier the communication with the Designer of the App.

+You can find the configuration files here